 Arbitrage bets are also known as surebets and miraclebets.
 Theoretically, they are the grandest of all bets as it allows you to make a profit regardless of the event outcomes.
-More specifically, arbitrage betting is where you make a guaranteed profit through simultaneously placing bets on all the possible outcomes of an event.
+More specifically, arbitrage betting is where you make a guaranteed profit by simultaneously placing bets on all the possible outcomes of an event.
 Usually, this will involve placing separate bets on the same event through different betting sites.

 You may be thinking this is way too good to be true, and wondering how on earth this could even be possible.
 Largely, these arbitrage betting opportunities arise when betting sites hold different opinions on the odds, or simply make a mistake when setting the odds prices.
 The latter opportunity is a rarer event, so we will be focusing more on the first case in this post.